-Chicken stuffing casserole is an easy way to enjoy some of the most decadent flavors of the holiday season without having to rummage through your everyday chicken recipes.
+Chicken stuffing casserole is an easy way to enjoy some of the most decadent flavors of the holiday season.
+Made in a 9X13 inch baking dish and put together and baked in less than one hour!

 This incredible dish marries all the best qualities of a wholesome family meal with the convenience of a dinner that can be on the table in just over 30 minutes.

-Savory stuffing, moist succulent chicken, and even the broccoli powerhouse make an appearance in this hearty meal that makes one of the most addictingly delicious creamy chicken casserole recipes ever!
+Savory stuffing, moist succulent chicken, and even the broccoli powerhouse make an appearance in this hearty meal that makes one of the most addictively delicious creamy chicken casserole recipes ever!

 What I Love About This Recipe